iza-institute-of-labor-economics/gettsim/docs/geps/gep-06.md

 1. GETTSIM follows a law-to-code approach, but function names often become artificially long to ensure uniqueness, thereby hitting self-imposed character limits.
-For example, `erziehungsgeld_eink_relev_kind_y` and `kinderzuschl_eink_relev_m_bg` represent similar concepts in a very different legal context.
+For example, `arbeitsl_geld_2_eink_m`, `erziehungsgeld_eink_relev_kind_y` and `kinderzuschl_eink_relev_m_bg` represent similar concepts in very different legal contexts.
 Excessive concatenation and abbreviations make these names difficult to understand and disconnect them from the legal framework.
-In most cases, such complexity is unnecessary, as the module in which a function resides already provides sufficient context—such as Arbeitslosengeld 2 and Elterngeld in the examples above.
+In most cases, such complexity is unnecessary, as the module in which a function resides already provides sufficient context — in the examples above, those would be Arbeitslosengeld 2, Erziehungsgeld, and Kinderzuschlag.
 1. Handling functions that change over the years is not robust (examples in [Issue 449](https://github.com/iza-institute-of-labor-economics/gettsim/issues/449)).
 1. Parameters files do not handle cases well when functions expect parameters in a